scottmunday84/ansible-python-script-module/README.md

 facts['a_fact'] = "this is a fact!"
 ```

-You can also use facts available to the current context.
+We can easiy pass facts to our scripts as well.
+If it is defined within the Ansible context, it'll be available from
+your script!

 ```yaml
 - set_fact: